HRH Crown Princess Margareta

 After taking the French Baccalaureate, she spent a year in Italy, with her grandmother, Queen Helen, in her beautiful residence near Florence: the Villa Sparta.

-''I discovered a whole world with her,'' says Princess Margarita of her beloved grandmother. ''Queen Helen was my spiritual guide, my mentor, my guiding star.
+''I discovered a whole world with her,'' says Princess Margareta of her beloved grandmother. ''Queen Helen was my spiritual guide, my mentor, my guiding star.
 She taught me many things about life, she opened my eyes to all that is beautiful and good in the world.''

 The young, dynamic, beautiful, slightly rebellious, slightly impulsive princess learned from Queen Helen a taste for the beautiful, she enriched her cultural horizons and met the exceptional people who make up her grandmother’s circle of acquaintances: diplomats, artists, intellectuals, scientists, but also simple folk, peasants, craftsmen.